 This data highlights that hearing health tends to be deprioritized and that even when symptoms are experienced for a number of years, they can be ignored.
 Understanding why hearing is avoided and the impact of this highlights the importance of early intervention.

-Why Are Hearing Tests Avoided?
+Why Are People Avoiding Hearing Tests?

 It takes an average of 7 years for people to address their hearing loss.
-This significant delay in treatment can be caused by a number of reasons including:
+This significant delay in treatment can be caused by a number of reasons, including:

 - Stigma: it can also be stressful and overwhelming to acknowledge changes with hearing health.
 People may feel embarrassed about their hearing loss and sharing it with others.
 Though hearing loss is incredibly common, there is still stigma associated with the condition which contributes to people avoiding it altogether.